(I34.9) Nonrheumatic mitral valve disorder, unspecified

 Treatment and Medical Assistance

-• Provide lifestyle and dietary advice to reduce salt intake and increase exercise.
+• Provide lifestyle advice such as limiting salt intake and avoiding strenuous activities.

 Icon